Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

       Use case name
           Verify getSettings when a user returns to an in-progress Sudoku game Description
-          Test the getSettings function when a user returns to an in-progress Sudoku game Pre-conditions
+          Test the getSettings method when a user returns to an in-progress Sudoku game Pre-conditions
           Game_ID is valid, and the Settings table has an entry for Game_ID that corresponds to an in-progress Sudoku game Test steps
-          1. Call the getSettings function with Game_ID Expected result
+          1. Call the getSettings method with Game_ID Expected result
-          The function should return all fields for Game_ID Actual result
+          The method should return all fields for Game_ID Actual result
           All fields for Game_ID are returned
       Status (Pass/Fail)